grindsa/acme2certifier/README.md

 ```
 missing
 ```
-2. crate a new app inside your project called "acme"
+2. create a new app inside your project called "acme"
 ```
 missing
 ```